-

 Jared thrives under the pressure of litigation, and he is committed to seeing his clients through what are often contentious and distracting business disputes.
 The depth of his knowledge of the issues facing businesses today ensures that he can identify defenses and plot the best course to successful resolution of each case.
 At the same time, his responsive and client-centered communication style creates the confidence every client craves: that their matters are being exceedingly well-minded.

-Prior to joining the firm, Jared worked in the Boston office of an AmLaw 25 international firm and with the Atlanta office of a national firm.
+Jared serves on the firm's Executive Committee and also serves as the firm's Co-General Counsel.
+Prior to joining Parker Hudson, Jared worked in the Boston office of an AmLaw 25 international firm and with the Atlanta office of a national firm.

 Experience